Description

-1932 Martin OM-18 – Shadetop – pre-War
+1932 Martin OM-18 – Shadetop – Pre-War

-This pre-War Martin from 1932 guitar still has the first silk screened gold “C.F.Martin” headstock logo.
-The original top finish has a very blended finish shading to a rich transparent brown on the outside.
-It features natural mahogany back and sides with a gorgeous spruce top.
-Mahogany neck with ebony fingerboard.
-The guitar has the original ebony bridge, ebony nut, bridge plate, pickguard and its original Grover large square plate tuners.
+This 1932 Martin OM-18 retains the original silk-screened gold “C.F.
+Martin” headstock logo.
+The top finish is original, showcasing a beautifully blended sunburst shading into a rich, transparent brown at the edges.
+It features natural mahogany back and sides paired with a stunning spruce top.
+The mahogany neck is fitted with an ebony fingerboard.
+Original components include the ebony bridge, ebony nut, bridge plate, pickguard, and Grover large square plate tuners.

-Repair that has been done by the most respected and accomplished Martin luthier; TJ Thompson.
+Repairs that has been done by the most respected and accomplished Martin luthier; TJ Thompson.

 - Saddle: TJ Thompson replacement saddle during neck reset.